SIGN UP FOR OUR NEWSLETTER TODAY

 Book your holiday to Marbella with Thomas Cook and spend balmy Mediterranean nights dancing on the Golden Mile and sunny days shopping in Puerto Banus.

-Beach lovers will be spoilt for choice with Marbella’s 20 kilometres of coastline, divided into dazzling white-sand beaches lined with lively bars and a sunny seafront promenade.
-Stroll along the Pasea Maritimo or head deep into the cobbled streets of the old town, filled with cosmopolitan pavement cafes, upmarket shops and Mediterranean restaurants.
-Keen golfers are minutes away from spending sun-drenched days on the green, with some of the best courses in Andalucía scattered in Marbella’s outskirts.
+With over 20km of coastline, divided into white-sand beaches, holidays to Marbella are perfect for sun-seekers.
+Lined with classy, buzzing bars and a beautiful seafront promenade, you can stroll along the Pasea Maritimo or head deep into the cobbled streets of the old town, filled with cosmopolitan pavement cafés, upmarket shops and Mediterranean restaurants.
+Fans of the five-iron are minutes away from spending days on the green, with the outskirts boasting some of the best golf courses in the world.
 Many visitors come simply for the nightlife, which bursts into life after dark in the stylish marina and legendary Golden Mile.

-Marbella’s beautiful old town is a maze of narrow streets, winding between whitewashed 16th century buildings and opening out onto the likes of Orange Square.
-The square, Plaza de los Naranjos in Spanish, is the heart of the town buzzing with cafes, bars and restaurants.
-The shopping in Marbella is superb, with many upmarket boutiques and shopping centres as well as outdoor markets on Saturdays.
-Marbella and the whole Andalucía region is a golfer’s paradise, with championship courses and plush clubhouses set in stunning coastal scenery.
-Some of the best places in Marbella for golf include the Marbella Golf Club and Magna Marbella.
+The beautiful Old Town is a maze of narrow streets, winding between whitewashed 16th century buildings and opening out into hidden gems, such as Orange Square.
+Known as Plaza de los Naranjos in Spanish, Orange Square is the heart of the town, buzzing with cafés, bars and restaurants.
+Shopping here is superb, with many upmarket boutiques and shopping centres, as well as outdoor markets on Saturdays.
+Keen golfers can up their game at the championship courses and plush clubhouses set against a stunning backdrop of coastal scenery.
+Get into the swing of things at the Marbella Golf Club and Magna Marbella.

-The world-class nightlife is one of Marbella’s biggest attractions.
+The world-class nightlife is one of the resort’s biggest attractions.
 The city has the largest concentration of glamorous bars, dance clubs and glitzy rooftop terraces in the Costa del Sol.
-The top places to visit in Marbella for a night out include the famous Golden Mile, the most exclusive area in the city.
-The Mile reaches all the way to the marina, Puerto Banus.
-Here, A-list celebrities party in chic bars in front of gleaming white yachts and the glittering Mediterranean Sea.
-If you’re interested in authentic Spanish cuisine, discover delicious tapas in the old town and Orange Square.
+The top places to visit for a night out include the famous Golden Mile, which stretches all the way to the marina in Puerto Banus.
+One of the most exclusive parts of Marbella, it’s not unusual to find A-list celebrities partying in chic bars in front of gleaming white yachts and the glittering Mediterranean Sea.
+If you’re interested in authentic Spanish cuisine, you can sample delicious tapas in the old town and Orange Square.

-Golfers: Marbella is in the heart of Spain’s finest golfing region, with some of the best courses and clubs in Andalucía just minutes away.
+Golfers: The destination is in the heart of Spain’s finest golfing region, with some of the best courses and clubs in Andalucía just minutes away.